Europe

 Czechoslovakia and Hungary

-I went on a bus tour in the Summer of 1989 to Czechoslovakia and Hungary.
+In the summer of 1989, I went on a bus tour of Czechoslovakia and Hungary.
 We mainly visited Prague and Budapest.
-I found Prague to be particularly beautiful, with a good vibe.
+Prague was particularly beautiful and had a good vibe.

 Back to Top